ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

 }
 ```

 We want to test our table class.
-In particular, we are interested in testing the following:-
+In particular, we are interested in testing the following:

 1. Table is not empty after adding an employee.
 2. Number of entries is one after adding an employee.
 3. Number of enries in table reduces by one after removing an employee (assuming that there was at least one entry in the table).